Postgraduate MSc

 • Be supported in clinical practice by experienced neonatal nurse practitioners, consultant neonatologists, or specialist paediatric registrars.

-• Develop advanced clinical skills in our brand-new simulation suites with our award-winning human simulators.
+• Develop advanced clinical skills in our simulation and skills suites with our award-winning human simulators.

 • Have access to a clinical placement opportunity.